Ria424/developers-animatesdk-docs/Document_object/Document9846.md

 #### Parameters

-**boundingRectangle** A rectangle that specifies the new size within which the text item should flow.
+**boundingRectangle** `Rectangle`; A rectangle that specifies the new size within which the text item should flow.
 For information on the format of *boundingRectangle*, see [Document.addNewRectangle()](../Document_object/Document10.md).

 #### Returns

-A Boolean value: true if the size of at least one text field is changed; false otherwise.
+`boolean`; A boolean value: true if the size of at least one text field is changed; false otherwise.

 #### Description

-Method; changes the bounding rectangle for the selected text item to the specified size.
+Method; Changes the bounding rectangle for the selected text item to the specified size.
 This method causes the text to reflow inside the new rectangle; the text item is not scaled or transformed.
 The values passed in *boundingRectangle* are used as follows:

 - If the text is horizontal and static, the method takes into account only the width value passed in *boundingRectangle*; the height is automatically computed to fit all the text.